stylelint-scss/stylelint-scss/src/rules/at-function-parentheses-space-before/README.md

 ### `"always"`

-There *must always* be exactly one space between the function name and the opening parenthesis
+There *must always* be exactly one space between the function name and the opening parenthesis.

 The following patterns are considered warnings: